jhaayush2004/Fixing-Lost-In-The-middle-Phenomenon/README.md

 - **```Enhanced Context Handling```**: The reordering and compression techniques ensure that long contexts are handled more effectively, preserving important information throughout the sequence.
 - **```Noise Reduction```**: The redundancy filter reduces noise, making the retrieval process more efficient and effective

+### Have a good day and don't get Lost in the Middle of your way!!!